-LUTAs: UL, UM, UH, DT, EM, UF
+LUTAs: UL, UM, UH, EM, UF

 Description: Connectors are the streets that move people through and between their neighborhoods.
 They connect to surrounding areas and uses, and become a secondary network of streets to the arterial system.
 Connectivity is important for all street types, but imperative for the Connector as it creates an opportunity for pedestrians and bicyclists to use a corridor separate from higher volume streets.
+Major Connectors will typically have moderate travel speeds and curb to curb width and may have transit routes.
+Minor Connectors will be narrower, have less traffic and slower speeds.

-Priority Design User: Pedestrians and cyclists should be accommodated by creating slow vehicular travel speeds.
-Bike infrastructure could include lanes or sharrows.
+Priority Design User: Pedestrian and cyclist should be accommodated by creating slower vehicular travel speeds.
+Bike infrastructure could include shared lanes, and in the case of Major Connectors, dedicated lanes or parallel trails.
 Safe pedestrian crossings should be achieved through well demarcated crosswalks, bulb-outs, and signage.
-Intersections with arterials need to be designed for safe pedestrian and bicycle traffic.